Thinking about signing up for Experian IdentityWorks? You’re in the right spot — but there’s more to this service than meets the eye.

 Customer feedback often highlights dissatisfaction with Experian's customer support, particularly the feedback on Trustpilot.
 Our experience with their online help center was underwhelming.
 The absence of direct email support or a live chat feature led to a frustrating experience.
 Instead, we were redirected to a generic knowledge base, which, although somewhat informative, failed to offer the immediate, personalized assistance we wanted.
 The support center's resources could also be more accessible to beginners, with clearer guides to navigate the service's features.

-Plans and pricing: Is Experian IdentityWorks worth your money?
+Plans and pricing: Is Experian IdentityWorks the right fit for your wallet?

 The forever-free Basic plan offers main credit monitoring services, including access to your Experian credit report and FICO score.
 It provides alerts for any significant changes, helping to detect potential fraud.
 Subscribers also benefit from dark web surveillance and a privacy scan to uncover any exposed personal information online.